St. Thomas City Council

-The St. Thomas City Council is the governing body of the city of St. Thomas, Ontario, Canada.
+St. Thomas City Council is the governing body of the city of St. Thomas, Ontario, Canada.
 It is made up of a mayor and seven aldermen who are elected on an "at-large" basis.
 Elections for the city council are held every four years.

 2006-2010 City Council

 Elected in the municipal elections of 2006 for St. Thomas, Ontario, Canada.
 It served the city from December 1, 2006 - November 30, 2010.